CyberAP/vue-provide-responsive/README.md

 Vue.use(VueProvideResponsive, {
   beforeProvide(responsive) {
-    // this will be useful if you want to height to be reactive responsive.height = 0;
+    // this will be useful if you want height to be reactive responsive.height = 0;
   },
 });